women spending time alone enjoying a shower and self care time.

 Everyone deserves to feel good about themselves and their lives occasionally.

 You also deserve the occasional indulgence.
 An hour-long massage?
 A trip to your favorite tea or coffee shop?
-Make some pampering part of your regular self care routine because you deserve it!
+Make pampering part of your regular self care routine because you deserve it!

 a middle aged woman waters her beautiful flower garden as one of her acts of self care